FabSwingers: Reception

 The user interface of the website has been criticised for being dated.

 Incidents

 In March 2018, Jesse McDonald fatally stabbed Naomi Hersi, a transgender woman, following an encounter arranged on FabSwingers.
 He was found guilty of murder and sentenced on 1 November.

+In June 2026, a BBC News investigation found that 329 crime reports since 2023 mentioned the site and included allegations of rape, coercive control and assault, though it noted the figures did not establish FabSwingers was responsible.The forces that responded also recorded 26 people as having been charged or summonsed in cases where FabSwingers had been mentioned, with 23 cases ongoing.
+The BBC did not request information about any of the UK's other swinging websites.

+FabSwingers said consent was the foundation of swinging and that it had co-operated with the police.